 I loved Veg Thupka, steamed momos and chop suey, end your supper with delicious Honey flat noddles with ice-cream.

-The vibrant colors & the decor of cafes in Landour are out of the world.
+The vibrant colours & the decor of cafes in Landour are out of the world.

 When you google Mussoorie or Landour, cafe Ivy comes in the top results of places to visit.
-And this cafe is worth of all the hype.
-From interiors to food menu everyhthing has been perfectly designed and well thought of.
+And this cafe is worth all the hype.
+This cafe has perfectly designed interiors and well-thought food menu.
 The cafe is owned by 3 local guys who after pursuing their higher studies came back to the town to start off a cafe; it’s a big hit now.
-People love the location of this place, right beside a cliff over looking the valley.
+People love the location of this place, right beside a cliff overlooking the valley.
 This place turns magical during the snowfall.
 Look at the pictures below!!!

-The entrace of Cafe Ivy looks so dreamy specially at night when it is lit with the fairy light.
+The entrance of Cafe Ivy looks so dreamy especially at night when it is lit with the fairy light.

 Ambience & the Food

-Who wouldn’t love to sip cafe at a cafe over looking beautiful Himalyas.
+Who wouldn’t love to sip a coffee at a cafe overlooking the beautiful Himalayas?

 The Serenity of Landour

-This place is a bliss for solo travelers and writers; you can sit in one of the corners and pour your heart out on your diary.
+This place is a bliss for solo travellers and writers; you can sit in one of the corners and pour your heart out on your diary.
 Imagine sitting in a cosy corner, relishing your hot chocolate or coffee, admiring the pine forest in front of you and feeling grateful about that very moment.
-This entire aura is everything you need to write your next master piece.
+This entire aura is everything you need to write your next masterpiece.